pravega/pravega-operator/doc/rollback-cluster.md

-# Pravega cluster rollback
+# Pravega Cluster Rollback

-This document shows how to automated rollback of Pravega cluster is implemented by the operator  while preserving the cluster's state and data whenever possible.
+This document details how manual rollback can be triggered after a Pravega cluster upgrade fails.
+Note that a rollback can be triggered only on Upgrade Failure.

-## Failing an Upgrade
+## Upgrade Failure

 An Upgrade can fail because of following reasons: